Easy Potato Latkes

 First, you’ll start by grating your potatoes and onion.

-In a big bowl, drape a clean porous kitchen towel, like this one, over the bowl.
+In a large mixing bowl, drape a clean, porous kitchen towel, like this one, over the bowl.

 We’re going to grate the potatoes directly into the towel.